FOR ADULT STUDENTS

 For many of our programs, evening, weekend and online courses are available to supplement your schedule

-Nationally ranked- Ranked in the top tier and No. 13 for graduation rate by U.S. News & World Report
+Mercyhurst is nationally ranked--in the top tier and No. 13 for graduation rate by U.S. News & World Report

-Pay less - Pay 33% less than traditional students
+Adult students pay 33% less than traditional students

-Mercyhurst is a fully accredited institution, which means most of your college credits earned at other accredited institutions will transfer with you.
+Mercyhurst is an accredited institution, which means most of your college credits earned at other accredited institutions will transfer with you.
 To determine which of your college credits will transfer and which equivalent courses you’ll receive credit for, sign up with Transferology, a free network service designed to help you explore your transfer options.